akhlakm/OpenMOL/README.md

 ﻿# OpenMOL

-OpenMOL is a python package that attempts to convert between popular molecular dynamics data file formats.
+OpenMOL is a python3 package that attempts to convert between popular molecular dynamics data file formats.

 ## Features